This article was updated on Sept. 13, 2018.

 Payroll processing is an organizational function that is often under consideration for change and improvement.
 How an organization handles payroll affects many parts of your business besides just your people.
 Compliance with complex laws, integration of data, and security of sensitive information are all important issues to understand before considering a change.
 For many large organizations worldwide, that's where third-party payroll management comes in.

-Here's what you need to know to decide if it's an option that could suit your organization.
+Here's what you need to know to decide if managed payroll is an option that could suit your organization.

 1. What Is Included in a True Managed Payroll Solution, and What Are Its Benefits?